publishpress/PublishPress-Planner/readme.txt

 The format is based on [Keep a Changelog](http://keepachangelog.com/) and this project adheres to [Semantic Versioning](http://semver.org/).

+= [3.8.0] - 1 Jun 2022 =

+* Update: Improve content overview date filter, #969;
+* Update: Move content overview from general settings to it own tab, #971;
+* Added: Add support for more taxonomies in content overview screen, #970;
+* Added: Add metadata filter option to content overview screen, #935;
+* Fixed: Fix all users showing in dropdow on calendar and content overview screen, #1035;
+* Fixed: Fix status permissions on calendar, #1038;
+* Added: Add publishpress-instance-protection package, #1034;

 = [3.7.1] - 21 apr 2022 =

 * Fixed: Fix performance, removing automatic deactivation of Edit Flow, replacing it by a simple admin notice, #998;